LiliValGo/NLP-Analysis-of-UN-Climate-Change-Reports/README.md

 # NLP Analysis of UN Climate Change-Reports
 This project utilizes Natural Language Processing (NLP) techniques to analyze vast amounts of textual data within UN Climate Change Reports.
-By applying NLP, the project aims to extract valuable insights that can shed light on critical aspects of climate change.
+By applying NLP, the project aims to extract valuable insights to shed light on critical aspects of climate change.

 ## 1. Data Extraction: